-Performing isn’t for everyone though and students are also encouraged to be a part of the backstage production teams, be that working in lighting, sound, scenery, wardrobe, props or backstage logistics.
+Performing isn’t for everyone though and pupils are also encouraged to be a part of the backstage production teams, be that working in lighting, sound, scenery, wardrobe, props or backstage logistics.
 A weekly lunchtime technical theatre club is run for budding lighting and sound operators.
-The backstage of every Walthamstow Hall production is run by students who are trained in the same way as a professional stage management team.
+The backstage of every Walthamstow Hall production is run by pupils who are trained in the same way as a professional stage management team.

 Like Drama, Music is an integral part of everyday life at Walthamstow Hall, both in and outside the classroom.
-With dedicated facilities, an expert and enthusiastic teaching team, specialist visiting music teachers, a wide array of co-curricular ensembles, an exciting academic curriculum, there is music-making on offer to students of all ages, abilities and experience.
+With dedicated facilities, an expert and enthusiastic teaching team, specialist visiting music teachers, a wide array of co-curricular ensembles, an exciting academic curriculum, there is music-making on offer to pupils of all ages, abilities and experience.

-The Downton Music classroom, informal rehearsal space and percussion room was extended and enhanced in the Summer of 2018 to become a full Music suite including 6 new sound-proofed music practice rooms, an additional classroom and a recording space.
+The Downton Music classroom, informal rehearsal space and percussion room was extended and enhanced in 2018 to become a full Music suite including 6 new sound-proofed music practice rooms, an additional classroom and a recording space.
 The new Downton Music Suite is conveniently located just behind the Main Hall, the perfect venue for large concerts.

 Individual Music Lessons